Mario Vrančić

-Mario Vrančić ([mâːrio ʋrâːntʃitɕ]; born 23 May 1989) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Sarajevo, on loan from Rijeka.
+Mario Vrančić ([mâːrio ʋrâːntʃitɕ]; born 23 May 1989) is a Bosnian professional footballer who plays as a midfielder for German Regionalliga club Eintracht Frankfurt II.

 Vrančić started his professional career at Mainz 05, playing mainly in its reserve team.
 In 2009, he was sent on loan to Rot Weiss Ahlen.
 Two years later, he joined Borussia Dortmund II.
 The following year, he moved to SC Paderborn.
 Vrančić switched to Darmstadt 98 in 2015.
 In 2017, he was transferred to Norwich City.
 Four years later, Vrančić signed with Stoke City, who loaned him to Rijeka in 2022.
 In 2023, he signed with Rijeka, who then loaned him to Sarajevo.

 A former German youth international, Vrančić made his senior international debut for Bosnia and Herzegovina in 2015, earning 6 caps until 2017.

 Club career

 Early career

 Vrančić started playing football at a local club, before joining youth academy of Mainz 05 in 2004.
 He made his professional debut with Mainz 05 II in 2006 at the age of 17.
 In June 2009, he was sent on a season-long loan to Rot Weiss Ahlen.

 In January 2011, he moved to Borussia Dortmund II.